Nuclear power phase-out: Sweden

+In 2023, plans were announced by the Swedish government and Vattenfall for both extending the service life of the country's existing nuclear power reactors, and the construction of a fleet of new reactors.

 Pros and cons of nuclear power

 The nuclear debate

 The nuclear power debate is about the controversy which has surrounded the deployment and use of nuclear fission reactors to generate electricity from nuclear fuel for civilian purposes.
 The debate about nuclear power peaked during the 1970s and 1980s, when it "reached an intensity unprecedented in the history of technology controversies", in some countries.

 Proponents of nuclear energy argue that nuclear power is a sustainable energy source which reduces carbon emissions and can increase energy security if its use supplants a dependence on imported fuels.
 Proponents cite scientific studies affirming the consensus that nuclear power produces virtually no air pollution, in contrast to the chief dispatchable alternative of fossil fuel.
 Proponents also believe that nuclear power is the only viable course to achieve energy independence for most Western countries.
 They emphasise that the risks of storing spent fuel are small and can be further reduced by using the latest technology in newer reactors, fuel recycling, and long-lived radioisotope burn-up.
 For instance, spent nuclear fuel in the United States could extend nuclear power generation by hundreds of years because more than 90% of spent fuel can be reprocessed.
 The operational safety record in the Western world is excellent when compared to the other major kinds of power plants.

 Over 10,000 hospitals worldwide use radioisotopes in medicine, and about 90% of the procedures are for diagnosis.
-The radioisotope most commonly used in diagnosis is technetium-99.
-Some 40 million procedures per year, accounting for about 80% of all nuclear medicine procedures and 85% of diagnostic scans in nuclear medicine worldwide.
+The radioisotope most commonly used in diagnosis is technetium-99, which is employed in about 40 million procedures per year, thereby accounting for about 80% of all nuclear medicine procedures and 85% of diagnostic scans in nuclear medicine worldwide.
 The main radioisotopes such as Tc-99m cannot effectively be produced without reactors.
-Most smoke detectors use americium-241, meaning every American home uses these common radioisotopes to ensure the safety of their loved ones.
+Most smoke detectors use americium-241, meaning every American home uses these common radioisotopes to improve their safety from fire.

 Opponents say that nuclear power poses many threats to people and the environment.
-These threats include health risks and environmental damage from uranium mining, processing and transport, the risk of nuclear weapons proliferation or sabotage, and the problem of radioactive nuclear waste.
-They also contend that reactors themselves are enormously complex machines where many things can and do go wrong, and there have been many serious nuclear accidents.
+These threats include health risks and environmental damage from uranium mining, processing and transport, the risk of nuclear weapons proliferation or sabotage, and the problem of radioactive nuclear waste management.
+They also contend that reactors themselves are enormously complex machines where many things can and do go wrong, and there have been serious nuclear accidents.
 Critics do not believe that these risks can be reduced through new technology.
 They argue that when all the energy-intensive stages of the nuclear fuel chain are considered, from uranium mining to nuclear decommissioning, nuclear power is not a low-carbon electricity source.
-These pieces of criticism have however largely been quelled by the IPCC which indicated in 2014 that nuclear energy was a low carbon energy production technology, comparable to wind and lower than solar in that regard.
+This criticism has however been partially quelled by the IPCC which indicated in 2014 that nuclear energy was a low carbon energy production technology, comparable to wind and lower than solar in that regard.